Check all service statuses sudo systemctl status backup-* # Check disk space df -h /var/lib/backup/repo # View recent snapshots xreplicator snapshots --server localhost:50051

 • Use compression for network-backed storage

-• Enable eBPF change tracking for faster incremental backups
+• Enable eBPF change tracking for faster Linux incremental backups

 • Monitor and tune batch sizes based on actual network throughput